yixingw01/cs47-assign4/README.md

-# Spotify app with 20 of my top tracks!
+Spotify app with top tracks